for-l00p/meetup_rsvp_prediction/README.md

 ## Member Clustering

-I ran a K-Means clustering algorithm on a TF-IDF vectorized matrix with 250 features.
+I ran a K-Means clustering algorithm on a TF-IDF vectorized matrix with 250 features of ~33K member profiles.
+After running an elbow plot, the optimal cluster size seem to be around X.

-## Takeaways

-One of the biggest caveats for this model is that yes-RSVP count is not an accurate reflection of event attendance.
-However, until actual attendance data is available, the yes-RSVP count can serve as a suitable proxy.
-When and if attendance data is available, the same preprocessing and modeling steps can be taken as outlined here to obtain attendance predictions.

-Based on the feature importance graph, there are some factors that are directly in an organizer's control that influences the yes-RSVP count, such as number of days between posting an event and word count of the event description, and day of week of the event, if an organizer is looking to maximize their yes-RSVP count for an event.

-Group category has little to do with yes-RSVP count but there might be some influence with topic model.
+I pulled the top keywords for each cluster and mapped each member to the appropriate cluster group.
+Now, if you're looking to find members interested in a specific topic, you can run a search in the cluster keywords list and find all members belonging to that particular cluster.

+## Model Deployment with Flask

 <b>Try it out yourself!</b>